Sussex Senior Cup

-The Sussex Senior Cup is an annual association football knock-out cup competition for men's football clubs in the English county of Sussex and is the county senior cup of the Sussex FA.
-Its official name is the Sussex Senior Challenge Cup.
-For sponsorship purposes, from 2012 to 2018 it is also known as the Parafix Sussex Senior Cup after a new three-year sponsorship deal was agreed in 2015.
+The Sussex Senior Challenge Cup, more commonly known as the Sussex Senior Cup, is an annual association football knockout cup competition for men's football clubs in the English county of Sussex.
+The cup is the county senior cup of the Sussex FA and is both the longest-running and most prestigious cup competition in Sussex football.
+For sponsorship purposes the trophy is also known as the Sussex Transport Senior Challenge Cup, after a new sponsorship deal was agreed in 2023.

-First played in the 1882–83 season, shortly after the founding of the Sussex County Football Association in 1882, the first winners of the cup were Brighton Rangers.
-Other teams who won the cup in its early history are Burgess Hill, Lancing College and Eastbourne.
+First played for in the 1882–83 season, shortly after the founding of the Sussex County Football Association in September 1882, the first club to hold the cup was Brighton Rangers.
+Other winning teams in the cup's early history were Burgess Hill, Lancing College and Eastbourne.
+The cup is played by men's football teams in Sussex; a concurrent Sussex Women's Cup has been held for women's teams in Sussex since 1995.

-The team with most title wins in the competition's history are Worthing but Sussex's sole Premier League team, Brighton & Hove Albion, have been most successful in recent years.
+The team with most title wins in the competition's history is Worthing, but Sussex's sole Premier League team, Brighton & Hove Albion, has been the most successful in recent years.
 Bognor Regis Town won the competition a record five times in succession between 1980 and 1984.

-Winners also qualify for a place in the Sussex FA Community Shield match, traditionally the opening match each season in Sussex football.
-Brighton & Hove Albion are the current holders of the Sussex Senior Cup, having beaten Worthing 4-2 in the 2022 final.
+The winning club also qualifies to play in the Sussex FA Community Shield match, traditionally the opening match each season in Sussex football.
+Horsham are the current holders of the Sussex Senior Cup, having won the cup for the second year running by beating Littlehampton Town 1—0 in the 2025 final.